 Network

 The network synchronization of scenery has two targets.
-First for CAVE setups the scene needs to be rendered by multiple nodes from different perspectives and second multi user volume viewing sessions using networked computers.
+Firstly, for CAVE setups, the scene needs to be rendered by multiple nodes from different perspectives, and secondly, multi user volume viewing sessions using networked computers.

 How to Start